Royal Family Issues Social Media Guidelines Following Meghan Markle, Kate Middleton Online Abuse

 The social media guidelines come as the Duchess of Sussex and the Duchess of Cambridge frequently fall victim to abusive comments online, CNN reported.
 Many comments are sexist, while other racist remarks are made against Markle, who married into the royal family last year.
 These comments most often appear on the royals’ official Instagram and Twitter pages.

-In the past, Kensington Palace stated that they tended to leave generally critical comments made against the royal family and only took action with extremely offensive comments.
+In the past, Kensington Palace stated that they tended to leave generally critical comments made against the royal family alone, and only took action with extremely offensive comments.
 These guidelines will now make for a much more strict policy.

 An source told Insider that royal staff members have been monitoring comments since Kensington Palace’s official Instagram and Twitter pages launched, but the negativity has become too much in recent months.